By Mike Miller Updated March 19, 2023

 My son used to take the train down from Georgia and walk to my house to visit me.

-The scenic boat tour at the eastern end of Morse Boulevard takes passengers on tours through the narrow canals between Lakes Virginia and Osceola.
+The Winter Park Scenic Boat Tour at the eastern end of Morse Boulevard takes passengers on tours through the narrow canals between Lakes Virginia and Osceola.